ceramicstudio/js-3id-did-provider/README.md

 In the above example the app with origin `https://my.app.origin` is requesting access to `/path/1` and `/path/2`.
 If the user consents to this the function should just return the `paths` array, otherwise an empty array.
 Note that an array containing only some of the requested paths may also be returned.

 #### Instantiate ThreeIdProvider with an authentication method
 To create an instance with an auth method you can pass two params to the create function as shown below.
 If the auth method doesn't have a 3ID associated with it yet a new 3ID will be created.
+This means that a seed will be randomly generated in the background. and the given *authSecret* will be added as an authentication method to the newly created 3ID.
 ```js
 const authSecret = new Uint8Array([ ... ]) // 32 bytes of entropy used to authenticate
 const authId = 'myAuthenticationMethod' // a name of the auth method